-Courses indicated as non-degree credit earn credit, but the credit is not counted toward the associates degree.
+Courses indicated as non-degree credit earn credit, but the credit is not counted towards an associate's degree or for transfer to a university.
 These courses are intended to help students develop skills necessary to succeed in college courses that are degree applicable or eligible for transfer to a university.
 Non-degree credit courses can be used toward the following: athletic eligibility, work study, financial aid, social security benefits, veteran's benefits, associated student body office, and full-time status.